servicebinding/spec/README.md

 A projected binding **MUST** be volume mounted into a container at `$SERVICE_BINDING_ROOT/<binding-name>` with directory names matching the name of the binding.
 Binding names **MUST** match `[a-z0-9\-\.]{1,253}`.
 The `$SERVICE_BINDING_ROOT` environment variable **MUST** be declared and can point to any valid file system location.

 The projected binding **MUST** contain a `type` entry with a value that identifies the abstract classification of the binding.
 It is **RECOMMENDED** that the projected binding also contain a `provider` entry with a value that identifies the provider of the binding.
 The projected binding data **MAY** contain any other entry.
+Directories under `$SERVICE_BINDING_ROOT` that do not contain a `type` entry **SHOULD** be ignored by the workload process at runtime.

 The name of a binding entry file name **SHOULD** match `[a-z0-9\-\.]{1,253}`.
 The contents of a binding entry may be anything representable as bytes on the file system including, but not limited to, a literal string value (e.g. `db-password`), a language-specific binary (e.g. a Java `KeyStore` with a private key and X.509 certificate), or an indirect pointer to another system for value resolution (e.g. `vault://production-database/password`).